Helsinki, Finland – 22/9/2022

 Searching for a Job? – is a participatory art piece that’s searching for employees to do the work they would like to do.

-Searching for a job? combines experimental architecture, social sculpture and documentary filmmaking into a hybrid live art project.
-It project spreads into urban and media spaces, turning employment into art and contemplating the possibilities of art and work in the era of post-fossil reconstruction.
+Searching for a Job? is a participatory art project that combines experimental architecture, social sculpture and documentary filmmaking and came out in a form of multichannel video installation, book, exhibition and workshops.
+The project spreads into urban and media spaces, film, museum and literature, turning employment into art and contemplating the possibilities of art and work in the era of post-fossil reconstruction.
 It is art participating in rethinking of society.

 Photos: Visa Knuuttila

-Searching for a job? is a study on work, time and community by Helsinki-based artists Juhani Haukka and Lauri Antti Mattila.
-By offering two-month grant periods, we’re looking for people to do exactly the job they want.
-The project radically questions the concept of work, by severing it from the prevailing result based logic of market economy and exploring the idea of work as a practice of relational positioning.
+Searching for a Job? is a study on work, time and community by Helsinki-based artists Juhani Haukka and Lauri Antti Mattila.
+They started the project in the spring of 2020 by offering two-month grant periods for people to do exactly the job they want.
+The project radically questions the concept of work, by severing it from the prevailing profit based logic of market economy and exploring the idea of work as a practice of positioning oneself in relations with the world and the idea of livelihood/income detached from capital.

-The application process opens online in February 2020.
-By completing the questionnaire, the applicant participates in a raffle that allows seven people to work for two months, doing the job proposed by them or planned in collaboration.
+The application process opened online in February 2020.
+By completing the questionnaire, the applicant participated in a raffle that allowed eight people to work for 1-2 months, doing the job proposed by them or planned in collaboration.

 The project is funded by the Kone Foundation, the Alfred Kordelin Foundation and the Arts Promotion Centre Finland.